JoranSt/Fail-Safe-Arduino/README.md

 ## Future improvements
 - Adding a relay that detects when the system freezes and shuts down the actuator.
 (I dont have the hardware for it)
 - Since i mostly focused on the logic I should make the design better. (mostly visually with the wires and maybe a dedicated spot for the lcd and sensors)
+- Multiple sensors for the same thing.
+It is safer and can handle sensor failure
 ## Limitations
 ## How to run
 (Digital diagram of how the arduino is wired)